 Secondly, businesses need to ensure that their mobile user experience is fast, clean, and reliable.
 A slow mobile application is a guaranteed way to lose sales.
 And finally, smartphone applications are a great way of maintaining a constant and direct line of communication with your customers.
 Furthermore, messaging platforms including Facebook Messenger and even SMS are now a viable sales platform as both support business messaging and sales features that allow customers to browse through products and services and even place orders directly from their messaging app of choice.

-Other online shopping trends on the mobile platform include advertisement, loyalty programs, and even customer service using tools such as AI chatbots.
+Other online shopping trends on the mobile platform include advertisement, loyalty programs, and even customer service using tools such as Conversational eCommerce chatbot.

 The rise of remote working